wisskirchenj/sales-database/README.md

 22.08.23 Stage 2 completed.
 Inserting some basic data into the tables using `AFTER INSERT` trigger to keep an inventory table in sync with sales.
 Add a clean script to be able to repeat all exercises.

+23.08.23 Stage 3 completed.
+Create a composite index (which unfortunately does not help to solve the problem here).
+Then create a view to group total sales on model.
+Query this view.